Rubber

 Main uses and applications

-Rubber’s elasticity, ability to form tight water and air seals, dampen vibrations and act as an electrical insulator, combined with its ability to mould into almost any shape, make it a key material for a range of manufacturing uses, including in the automotive and electronics sectors.
-Most of the natural rubber produced globally is used to make tyres for the automotive industry.
+Its high tensile strength, ductility and elasticity mean that latex-based materials and products are physically resilient while remaining flexible and able to be moulded to almost any desired shape.
+These properties mean that rubber is used for a range of different engineering applications, particularly in the automotive industry.
+Most of the natural rubber produced globally is used to produce tires for the automotive industry, with 80% of rubber used in the transport sector.
 Natural rubber is also used in several other sectors, including in the manufacture of medical equipment such as surgical gloves and in consumer goods, including toys, balloons and footwear.

-There are several prominent ESG issues associated with natural rubber’s supply chain.
-The most severe issues relate to deforestation and associated negative impacts on biodiversity, water pollution, poor working conditions, labour rights violations, Indigenous Peoples’ rights violations and land displacement., Natural rubber is primarily harvested by smallholder farmers, and the highly fragmented and complex structure of natural rubber supply chains makes traceability difficult.
-Consequently, it is often hard to effectively assess whether basic environmental, social and governance standards are met within the rubber supply chain.
+There are several ESG risks associated with natural rubber’s supply chain, with the most severe issues relating to deforestation and the associated negative impacts on biodiversity, as well as water pollution, poor working conditions, labour rights violations, Indigenous Peoples’ rights and land displacement.
+The highly fragmented and complex nature of natural rubber production, which is primarily harvested by smallholder farmers, makes it hard to establish traceability and, consequently, to effectively assess whether basic environmental, social and governance standards are met within the rubber supply chain.

 Key Countries